dexters-analytics/data_blog/content/about.md

 My name is Jason Dexter and I'm an `R-Programmer` and `Data-Analyst` based out of Berkeley, CA, where I live with my lovely wife 💃 and our two cats 🐈 🐈

-In graduate school I was introduced to programming, first `base-R` and then `Python`.
-Programming was difficult for me at first, then I began to really resonate with the idea of solving problems programattically.
+In graduate school I was introduced to programming, first `base-R` then `Python`.
+Programming was difficult at first, then I began to resonate with the idea 💡 of solving problems programattically.

 Now I'm a nerd 🤓 when it comes to automation - there's something intoxicating about the process of wrangling data using code - it's simply amazing!